HarryF1204/Bedrock-Notebook/docs/molang/topics/variables/hard coded variables.md

 context.player_offhand_arm_height
 ```

+### Is First Person
+`c.is_first_person` can be used from item attachables and returns true when the player is in first person.
+Since hard-coded actor variables ― like `v.is_first_person` ― are read-only and private, so you can think of this context varaible as a `getter`.

 ### Item Slot
 The value of `c.item_slot` (commonly used in geometries to bind a model to an entity bone) depends on where the attachable is slotted: